stratomercata/stratomercata-transcripts/intermediates/alex-van-de-sande-interview_deepgram_transcript_with_speakers.md

 [4114.0s] **SPEAKER_01:** enough to bridge over the base, maybe do a little bit of, like, a DAO incentive things because there is a DAO for Mist coin that I set up, via snapshot, [4123.7s] **SPEAKER_01:** and then go ahead and maybe pay out some developers for building cool things on top of Mist.
 Like, that 50 k would be very, very valuable if we could somehow
 [4133.0s] **SPEAKER_01:** snatch it up.
 But,
-[4135.0s] **SPEAKER_01:** what's going on, Victor?
+[4135.0s] **SPEAKER_04:** what's going on, Victor?
 Oh, yeah.
 My bad.
 [4137.5s] **SPEAKER_05:** No. You're good.
 Yes.
 Asen, first of all, congratulation for this initiative.
 I think that's great.
 Please keep it up because I think that this most Monday
 [4146.0s] **SPEAKER_05:** miss Monday is something that we we need to keep.
 And secondly, about the liquidity in base, just remember guys that Uniswap
 [4152.8s] **SPEAKER_05:** pools are permissionless.
 No?
 So everybody's free to to pull their own liquidity.
-And at the end of the day, I mean, if everybody, [4161.3s] **SPEAKER_05:** let's say, pulls, like, a 10% of their holdings of missed or five percent or just a tiny tiny amount, At the end, the liquidity there will be more healthy, and we will progressively be
+And at the end of the day, I mean, if everybody, [4161.3s] **SPEAKER_05:** let's say, pulls, like, a 10% of their holdings of missed or 5% or just a tiny tiny amount, At the end, the liquidity there will be more healthy, and we will progressively be
 [4173.0s] **SPEAKER_05:** building more liquidity
 [4174.4s] **SPEAKER_05:** in base.
 You know?
 I mean, [4176.2s] **SPEAKER_05:** maybe now we don't have too much volume there because the liquidity is tiny, so nobody would be interested in trading there or no. But it's something like